-Before they were placed in the greenhouse in 1954, the stones stood in a circle inside the roundabout at the entrance to the park, on the junction between Druids Cross Road and Calderstones Road.
-Research by the Merseyside Archaeological Society suggests that the monument originally stood about 20 metres west of that roundabout, on site now occupied by modern flats.
+Before they were placed in the greenhouse in 1954, the stones stood in a circle at the entrance to the park.
+This was inside the roundabout on the junction between Druids Cross Road and Calderstones Road.
+Research by the Merseyside Archaeological Society suggests that the monument originally stood about 20 metres further west.
+The site is now occupied by modern flats.

 It’s safe to say that no one really knows the full meaning or intention behind the building of the Calderstones passage tomb.
 However, a look at the stones can tell us a little about it, and allow comparisons with other, better-understood sites.